2015 Wanda Chin Scholarship Recipients

-Wanda Chin Professional Development Fund Silent and Live Auctions
+Wanda Chin Professional Development Fund: Scholarship and Auctions

 Since 1997, the Western Museums Association (WMA) Annual Meeting has featured a Silent Auction in the Exhibit Hall.
 Proceeds from the auction benefit the Wanda Chin Scholarship program, which helps fund participation and travel to the Annual Meeting by professionals who might otherwise not be able to attend.
 The Scholarship program is a vital component of the WMA mission.